It’s time to give back! We are reflecting on the efforts of our NHS heroes and asking what we can all do for them?

 As the nights draw in and temperatures fall, the VOOM running hat is the ideal addition to your winter training wardrobe.
 It’s not just any old hat; the hat is made with reflective yarn so looks great for every-day wear but when the light hits it the yarn reflects to help you been seen and stay safe whilst training in dark conditions this winter.

-If you’d like to learn more or support The Sanctuary Project further, you can donate here, or get yourself a VOOM hat whilst supporting the project.
+If you’d like to learn more or support The Sanctuary Project further, you can your VOOM Beanie here to support the project.
 Why not give a VOOM hat as a gift this Christmas so you can give and give back!

 Please do share the blog so together we can maximise the help we can offer The Sanctuary Project.